IBM Leverages Motio to Save Money and Improve Satisfaction in World’s Largest Cognos Environment

 The massive scale of the Blue Insight platform and the extraordinary amount of Cognos content hosted therein has proven to be an exciting challenge for MotioCI.

 “Using the System z and DB2 technologies, IBM has scaled Cognos to an amazing level,” said Roger Moore, Product Manager of MotioCI.
 “They currently have 1.25 Million Cognos objects (reports, packages, dashboards, etc.) under version control in MotioCI.
-From a pure technology standpoint, it was exciting to deploy MotioCI into this environment, and particularly gratifying to see the value that the IBM users have realized thus far with version control and promotion.”
+From a pure technology standpoint, it was exciting to deploy MotioCI into this environment, and particularly gratifying to see the value that the users at IBM have realized thus far with version control and promotion.”

 The version control capabilities in MotioCI have greatly increased customer satisfaction, have empowered teams with the ability to trace back to when problems were introduced and have enabled users to better manage the development life cycle around projects and across locales.